Caribbean Stud Guide – Free Games, How to Win, Odds & Payouts

 Why Bet High On Caribbean Stud?

 That’s not such a bad thing.
 High rollers who want to wager huge amounts of money should consider playing games with a better house edge.
 If you like strategy, blackjack or video poker offer a house edge of 1% or less.
 If you prefer a pure game of chance, then play games like baccarat or craps, which require no skill and still have a house edge under 1.50% (at least for the best bets in those games).
-I’ll say no more to high rollers who simply love the thrill of Caribbean stud poker or who want to play a poker-style game while chasing a progressive jackpot.
+Some high rollers who simply love the thrill of Caribbean stud poker or who want to play a poker-style game while chasing a progressive jackpot.
 If that last sentence describes you, here’s where to find the highest limits for online Caribbean stud poker.

 Playing Low Limit Caribbean Stud in Las Vegas